tanvigadgil24/ET104_WebGIS_18thApril/README.md

                    Create these tables into the postgresql if they dont exist

   5.Path configuration: Adjust the paths for functions and the database as per your setup

+After running the server, open login.html in your web browser and proceed with the login process.
 Note: Ensure all dependencies are installed and configured properly before running the scripts.